alex-miller-0/ethereum-march-madness/README.md

 Since I have a real job at ConsenSys and I just recently though of this, I don't have time to put out a fully functioning website, so I'm going to force you to use Python.

-### Tournament background
+### Time-frame

-The tournament starts promptly at 12:00 PM EST on Thursday, March 16 (unix = 1489683600) and concludes with the championship game at 9:00 PM EST on Monday, April 3 (ending roughly unix = 1491282000).
+The tournament starts promptly at 12:00 PM EST on Thursday, March 16 (unix = 1489683600) and concludes with the championship game at 9:00 PM EST on Monday, April 3 (ending roughly 3 hours later, at unix = 1491282000).

-You may fill out your bracket any time before the start date and may submit your bracket for review roughly 15 minutes after the championship ends.

-### How it works
+## How to participate

-You will fill out a bracket (See: Fill out a bracket) and submit this to the blockchain along with the buy-in cost of 0.5 ETH.
+You will fill out a bracket and submit this to the blockchain along with the buy-in cost of 0.5 ETH.
 You must submit your bracket **before** the tournament commences (i.e. before 1489683600).
 You may only submit one bracket per Ethereum address.

 Points are allocated as follows:
 * 1 point for each correctly chosen team in round of 64, 32, and sweet 16